 The almost completed Calgary Greenway also called the Rotary/Matamy Greenway makes a 138 kilometre loop around the entire city traveling through 55 communities.
 Along the way it links parks, green spaces and natural areas and connects with the 1000 kilometres of existing pathways.
-You can download a full map from this link.

 On their website you can get more information about shorter sections.
 It’s also got a complete map showing the areas that are still under construction.
 Some can be easily bypassed while others will present problems in the short term.

 Gearing up for a bike ride